Michigan court rules to reopen part of Enbridge's Line 5 pipeline

 The court decision will help in getting information surrounding the incident that is needed to complete an analysis of the damage, Nessel said. (https://bit.ly/2VDicTN)

-While the east leg remains shut, Wednesday's ruling is a positive development for all Canadian oil companies such as Imperial Oil Ltd and Suncor Energy Inc , according to a note by Credit Suisse.
+While the east leg remains shut, Wednesday's ruling is a positive development for integrated Canadian oil companies such as Imperial Oil Ltd IMO.TO and Suncor Energy Inc SU.TO, according to a note by Credit Suisse.

 Both the companies have refineries that are dependent on the pipeline.